Canton Motorcycle Accident Lawyer

 It is estimated that in over 60% of all motorcycle crashes involving an automobile, the driver is at fault.
 Motorists commonly cause collisions in a variety of ways, including:

-- Failing to obey traffic laws – When drivers speed, fail to stop at red lights, or otherwise fail to comply with Ohio’s traffic laws, they are putting motorcyclists at risk, and the likelihood of a motorcycle accident increases drastically.
+- Failing to obey traffic laws – When drivers speed, fail to stop at red lights, or otherwise fail to comply with Ohio’s traffic laws, they put motorcyclists at risk, and the likelihood of a motorcycle accident increases drastically.

 - Failing to yield to motorcycles – In many cases, other drivers cut off motorcyclists or fail to yield them the right-of-way.
 Failing to yield is a common cause of motorcycle collisions and is often due to the inexperience of the driver or the driver’s intentional actions.

-- Reckless driving – Other motorists cause collisions when they simply drive recklessly or aggressively.
-Reckless motorists often tailgate riders, cut motorcycles off, or speed.
+- Reckless driving – Other motorists cause collisions when they drive recklessly or aggressively.
+Reckless motorists often tailgate riders cut motorcycles off, or speed.

 - Driving under the influence of drugs or alcohol – When motorists are under the influence of drugs or alcohol, their perception, judgment, and reaction times are impaired, significantly increasing the likelihood of an accident.